Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix and its opponents have gone over 224.5 combined points in 45 of 82 games this season.
+- In 41 of 82 games this season, Phoenix and its opponents have combined to score more than 227.5 points.

-- The average point total in Phoenix's games this year is 225.2, 0.7 more than this matchup's over/under.
+- Phoenix's games this season have had an average of 225.2 points, 2.3 fewer than this matchup's over/under.

+- So far this season, the Suns have put together a 43-38-0 record against the spread.

-- Phoenix has entered the game as favorites 49 times this season and won 36, or 73.5%, of those games.
+- Phoenix has won 36, or 73.5%, of the 49 games it has played as the favorite this season.

 Suns vs Nuggets Additional Info